cnmnzhang/the-emotes/README.md

 ### Frontend

 In a new terminal session, navigate to the `code/frontend/` directory.
-Create a `.env` file with the necessary environment variables (`REACT_APP_API_URL` = [url where you locally deployed the backend]).
 Run the following commands to start the frontend application:

 ```shell
 $ npm install